fexra/turtlecoin-medium-scraper/README.md

 # Turtlecoin Medium Scraper

-> This script scrapes all articles from medium.com/@turtlecoin, along with any images, and converts the html to markdown format.
+> This script scrapes all articles from medium.com/@turtlecoin, along with any images, and converts the HTML to markdown format and strips any uncessary Medium data.
+Converted file structure is Jekyll friendly

 ## Requirements